vanoracai/vanoracai.github.io/CoursePR2026/lecture_2.md

 ## 1.5 Conjugacy: Beta Prior plus Binomial Likelihood

 The beta distribution is conjugate to the binomial likelihood.
-This means that if the prior is beta and the likelihood is binomial/Bernoulli, then the posterior is also beta.
+This means that if the prior is beta and the data are Bernoulli or binomial observations, then the posterior is also beta.

+In plain language:

+$$
+\text{beta prior}
+\quad+\quad
+\text{success/failure data}
+\quad=\quad
+\text{beta posterior}.
+$$

+The family of distributions does not change.
+Only the parameters $a$ and $b$ change.
+This is why the beta-binomial model is one of the cleanest examples of Bayesian learning.

 Suppose the prior is